SSO Integration

 SSO Token Format

-Your SSO token should be a JWT with the following payload:
+Your SSO token should be a JWT with the following payload (use sub for user id with jose):

 {